ParthaPRay/LLM-Learning-Sources/README.md

 # LLM-Learning-Sources
-This repo contains a list of channels and sources from where LLMs should be learned
+This repo contains a list of channels and sources from where LLMs should be learned.

 # Jeremy Howard